FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Capabilities
 ------------

-On the Capabilities interaction (``<firely-server-endpoint>/metadata``) Vonk returns a CapabilityStatement that is built dynamically from the supported ResourceTypes, SearchParameters and interactions.
+On the Capabilities interaction (``<firely-server-endpoint>/metadata``) Firely Server returns a CapabilityStatement that is built dynamically from the supported ResourceTypes, SearchParameters and interactions.
 E.g. if you :ref:`feature_customsp_configure`, the SearchParameters that are actually loaded appear in the CapabilityStatement.

 .. _restful_notsupported: